Virtual Classroom 2.0

 - ability to request remote control (requires student permission)

 - classroom groups at the section/lab level (instead of parent level)

 - removed admin access (to prevent accidental viewing of all students’ desktops)

 Replaced the current messenger with one based on a newer technology.
 The new chat tool enables 1x1 chat and voice calling.
 Faculty and students can chat 1x1 or jump on a call to quickly address questions.
 Students can see who is online and collaborate with others in their classes/groups.

 For students who need to run long processes (eg. simulations, data mining, rendering, etc.) that may run overnight or for multiple days, we are providing “extended compute” capability.

 The solution uses Persistent VMs (assigned to specific users) on servers with no inactivity timeouts.
 Administrators can set usage limits and monitor usage relative to an overall budget.
-Pricing is based on the hourly cost for servers.
+Pricing is based on type of VM and hourly server cost.

 With many universities supporting remote learning, we realized there was an unmet need for virtual Mac desktops.
 The most common use cases are for design, architecture, and MacOS development.
 We ran a beta with 80+ participants and improved the offering based on user feedback.
 Now we are offering Mac desktops in production, which can be setup in your App Store along with all of their other apps and desktops (eg. alongside Windows and Linux desktops).

 Also, we have two Mac data centers currently on the east and west coasts, and can set up additional data centers as needed, to ensure optimal performance.